ManticoreGamesInc/platform-documentation/src/api/damage.md

 ### `amount`

-While Damage amount can be set when constructing the Damage object (e.g. Damage.New(10)), you may want to create filtering functions that modify the damage depending on game conditions.
+While Damage amount can be set when constructing the Damage object (for example Damage.New(10)), you may want to create filtering functions that modify the damage depending on game conditions.
 In this example, players have a shield resource that prevents damage until the shield runs out.
 Instead of calling player:ApplyDamage() directly, the DamagePlayerAdvanced() function is called.

 ```lua
 function DamagePlayerAdvanced(player, dmg)